transcom/mymove/docs/data/tspp-data-creation.md

   > migrations/20190410152949_add_new_tdls.up.sql
 ```

+This will copy all rows from the table that were included in the new TDL import
+and create an insert statement for the data.
 You can also use `pg_dump` to generate this migration,
 however replacing the timestamps with `now()` allows the environments
 to have true `created_at` and `updated_at` timestamps.